puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/applications.md

 ### getChromiumCookies(platform, path) -> Chromium[] | ApplicationError

 Get Chromium cookies for all users based on platform.
-Can also provide an optional alternative path to the Cookie sqlite database instead.
+Can also provide an optional alternative path to the Cookie sqlite database.

 All Chromium derived browsers should be supported.